 Scaptify, which connects your Shopify store with Business Central

-Learn more about the API to build connect apps: Getting Started Developing Connect Apps
+Learn more about the API to build connect apps: Get started developing Connect apps

 You can extend the default capabilities in Business Central to add extra productivity features or industry functionality to fit the needs of your customer base.
 The possibilities are plentiful.

-In countries, where Business Central isn't localized by Microsoft, you can extend Business Central based on local requirements to respond to the regulatory or competitive needs of that market.
+In countries/regions, where Business Central isn't localized by Microsoft, you can extend Business Central based on local requirements to respond to the regulatory or competitive needs of that market.

 Here are a few examples of some apps that extend Business Central: